Profits Tax Return and Supplementary Form to Profits Tax Return

 Types of Profits Tax Returns

-Profits Tax Return - Corporations (BIR51)Profits Tax Return - Persons Other Than Corporations (BIR52)Profits Tax Return - In Respect Of Non-Resident Persons (BIR54)Supplementary Forms to Profits Tax Returns
+Profits Tax Return - Corporations (BIR51)Profits Tax Return - Persons Other Than Corporations (BIR52)Profits Tax Return - In Respect Of Non-Resident Persons (BIR54)Supplementary Form to Profits Tax Return

 For year of assessment 2018/19 onwards